ttinoco/PSCHUB/README.md

 ## Notebooks

 The welcome notebook is the file `notebooks/Welcome.ipynb` in this reposiory.
 Each user gets a clean copy of the directory `notebooks/examples` each time they start a session.
+The network files for the examples are in the directory `notebooks/cases`.

 ## Workspace